 Nike signed Pippen up to be one of its endorsers.
-They first gave him the Air More Uptempo sneaker which featured a side graphic, “Air,” and was the first to incorporate Air units that spanned the length of the forefoot to the heels.
+The brand first gave him the Air More Uptempo sneaker, which featured the side graphic, “Air,” and was the first to incorporate Air units that spanned the length of the forefoot to the heels.
 The model was perfect for the forward, but the new 1996 season also revealed that Scottie would soon need new shoes.
 The games were getting faster and shoes that would provide more mobility were in order.

 Nike’s Pippen Air Kicks

 The brand needed to make basketball sneakers that were lightweight, provided an excellently secure fit, and gave outstanding cushioning.
-By October of 1997, before the start of the new season, the brand launched the first of six models in Pippen’s signature line—the Nike Air Pippen 1.
+By October of 1997, before the start of the new season, Nike launched the first of six models in Pippen’s signature line—the Nike Air Pippen 1.

 The Nike Air Pippen 1s had a mid-cut profile, Pippen’s nickname “Pip” on the tongues and at the back, and a wave design on the side panels which was said to look like Pippen’s jersey number—33.
 The silhouette became a hit with most people except for Scottie who had a pair made with a visible Zoom unit rather than the marketed version which had a full Air Max unit.

-The Air Pippen 1 was issued a few more times with the latest one released just this January 26, 2018, in a “Wheat” colorway.
+The Air Pippen 1s were issued a few more times with the latest one released on January 26, 2018, in a wheat colorway.
 This new iteration had gum rubber outsoles, off-white midsoles, and brown interiors and exteriors.

 The Air Pippen Line

 The Air Pippen line was composed of six shoes.
 After the first was released, a 1998 follow-up came out.
-The Air Pippen 2 was an improvement over the first and contained a more streamlined profile.
+The Air Pippen 2s were an improvement over the first ones and contained a more streamlined profile.
 The third Nike Scottie Pippen Airs were quite different as the shoes had lower ankle collars yet, ironically, more ankle protection.